earthly/website/blog/_posts/2022-07-12-terraform-lambda.md

 }
 ~~~

-And I can easily see how to set the encryption and image scanning options and thereform copy them into my `main.tf`.
+And I can easily see how to set the encryption and image scanning options and therefor copy them into my `main.tf`.

 ~~~{.bash caption="main.tf"}
 resource "aws_ecr_repository" "lambda-api" {